 How do we do that?
 How do we find our audience, meet them where they are, and share our words effectively?
 Here are some practical ways I build my own platform and guard my heart against prideful self-promotion.

 God-glorifying platform-building as a Christian writer starts with knowing your audience.
 Where are your readers?
 Where do they need to see you or hear you?
 Resist the temptation to follow someone else’s formula or method for effective platform-building.
 Your voice, message, and audience are unique, so your platform will naturally look different from that of others.
 For example, I used to spend time building a social media platform because that’s what the experts emphasize, but I’ve learned it’s not the platform that best serves my audience.
-Instead, I focus on connecting with my readers through mentorship, Bible teaching, involvement in writing communities like The Writers’ Bloc and the GCD Writers’ Guild, and creating content here on my own website.
+Instead, I focus on connecting with my readers through mentorship, Bible teaching, involvement in writing communities like The Writers’ Bloc (get a one-week free trial) and the GCD Writers’ Guild, and creating content here on my own website.